 Affiliate Disclosure – This post contains affiliate links.
 If you make a purchase through these links, I may earn a commission.
 This doesn’t affect your purchases or any fees you may pay for the product or service.
 Read more in my DISCLAIMER.

 What to know before heading to Iceland

 Gloves, hats and scarves will also ensure you stay warm.
-There is nothing worse than frozen fingers when you trying to take a pic.
+There is nothing worse than frozen fingers when you are trying to take a pic.

-What to see
+What to see in Iceland

-Self drive vs guided tours
+Self-drive vs guided tours

 Expectations vs reality

 Yes, Iceland is spectacular.
 You know what I’m talking about.
 The images seem unreal and inviting.
 Whimsical and stunning.
 However, what you don’t see is the work that goes behind them.
 The effortless capture of that moment in time actually involved a whole crew of people making it happen.
 Other times, you’re not seeing the massive crowds of people who have been edited out.

 Don’t expect everything you see to be the same as it is in promotional brochures and videos.
 And don’t risk your life to try to capture the same shot!